 We cultivate our team by accompanying our own learning journeys.
 We are testing on ourselves new ways of collaborating.

 We don’t like to work in automatic gear.
-We work like an artisan boutique – We like to take on only the projects we can chew and we focus on tailored design and quality.
+We work like an artisan boutique – We take on only the projects we can chew and we focus on tailored design and quality.

 We value pushing through the fear of creating intimate spaces with others.
 We open the space for raw emotions so we can accompany each other deeply.

-We work with art and movement techniques to hold space for self and collective discovery.
+We work with art and embodied techniques to hold space for self and collective discovery.

 What began as a three-week residency of activists and practitioners from around the world became an inquiry into how we come together to understand, feel, and transform our communities.
 Our first steps were somewhat naïve.
 We offered workshops in partnership with youth groups in many places, where we encountered not only the resilience of communities, but also how organizations committed to social change, often referred to as civil society, overlooked people’s lived experiences.
 Two years into our journey, we realized we were beginning to replicate this same dynamic.